 Fellows are selected because they have shown considerable skill in their chosen fields, and are expected to benefit from advanced training.
-Fellowships are for a year of study in one of Harvard’s Professional Schools, with tuition waivers provided by the School once fellows are admitted.
+Fellowships are for a year of study in one of Harvard’s Professional Schools or Graduate School of Arts & Sciences, with tuition waivers provided by the School once fellows are admitted.
 General administrative funds for program management, stipends, and airfare for the fellow are provided by the Office of the President, and administered by the Center for African Studies, under the directorship of Professor John Mugane.
-There are typically six fellows studying at Harvard each year, resulting in the award of over 200 fellowships since the program began.
+Since the Harvard South Africa Fellowship Program was established 40 years ago, more than 220 Fellows are counted among the alumni of the program, representing leadership positions in all aspects of South African society, including many professors and senior administrators at universities in South Africa, leaders in the private sector, and a host of South Africans committed to public service as officials in government and international organizations

 Keep in touch with us